jmyers7/book/_sources/chapters/09-info-theory.md

 (information-theory)=
 # Information theory

 This chapter marks a pivotal shift in the book, moving from our focused exploration of abstract probability theory to practicalities of building and training probabilistic models.
 Subsequent chapters construct estimators and statistics and develop their theories, all of this with the overarching goal of leveraging these newfound tools to discover answers to specific questions or inquiries of particular interest.
-Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, the end goal is the same: _Learn from data_.
+Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, we are trying to do the same thing: _Learn from data_.

 The current chapter describes tools and techniques drawn from the _theory of information_, which is a charming amalgamation of practical engineering and theoretical mathematics.
 Among other things, this theory provides us with a method for measuring a particular form of _information_, but it also gives us techniques for quantifying related degrees of _surprise_, _uncertainty_, and _entropy_.
 In the upcoming chapters, our primary use for these measures will be to train and choose probabilistic models, but the theory reaches way beyond into physics, coding theory, computer science, neuroscience, biology, economics, the theory of complex systems, and even philosophy.

 We will begin the chapter with a motivational section to help introduce the very specific type of _information_ that this theory purports to study.
 While the hurried reader may skip this initial section if they so choose, they should also be warned that the abstract definitions in later sections will be quite difficult to "grok" at first sight without the context and setting provided by the first section.
-Throughout the remaining sections in the chapter, we will try to hit all the highlights of the theory, but we will fall well short of comprehensive coverage.
-But fortunately, there are several textbook-length treatments of information theory that are very approachable---the standard reference seems to be {cite}`CoverThomas2006`, though my preferences lean much more toward {cite}`MacKay2003`.
+Throughout the remaining sections in the chapter, we will try to hit many of the highlights of the theory, but we will fall well short of comprehensive coverage.
+But fortunately, there are several textbook-length treatments of information theory that are very approachable---the standard references are {cite}`CoverThomas2006` and {cite}`MacKay2003`.
 I also quite enjoy {cite}`Ash2012`, though it is much older than the other two references and is written in the definition-theorem-proof style of pure mathematics (which some appreciate, some don't).